Rumor has it: German shepherd scores at Westminster dog show

 A German shepherd called Rumor who just missed winning at the Westminster Kennel Club last year came back to score a big victory Monday night, beating out favored Preston the puli in the herding group.

 To the cheers of the crowd at Madison Square Garden, Rumor joined a miniature poodle, a Pekingese and a Norwegian elkhound in the best-of-seven final ring.
-She'll be joined by three more group winners still to be picked Tuesday night, right before the champ is chosen.
+She'll face three more group winners still to be picked Tuesday night, right before the champ is chosen.

-Rumor was the nation's No. 1 show dog last year when she came to the Garden with over 100 overall titles.
+Rumor was the nation's No. 1 show dog last year when she came to the Garden.
 But she fell short when a German shorthaired pointer named CJ won in a surprise, and it was thought that Rumor would retire.

-Asked about 5-year-old Rumor's chances this time, handler Kent Boyles said, "I have no idea. ...
+Asked about the chances of 5-year-old Rumor adding to her 103 career championship ribbons, handler and co-owner Kent Boyles said, "I have no idea. ...
 You never know."

 Nearly 2,800 dogs across 202 breeds and varieties were entered.
 Plenty of them were early crowd favorites at the mostly filled Garden, if not winners.